AI Benchmarks 2026: Complete Evaluation Metrics Guide

 Static Benchmarks Era

-Fixed datasets like GLUE, SuperGLUE, and early MMLU with 60% contamination rate
+Fixed datasets like GLUE, SuperGLUE, and early MMLU — first generation of NLP benchmarks

 Expansion Era